🔎Remote-friendly competition

 Virtual Trivia for Teams

-For remote teams, trivia only works when people can join instantly from laptop or phone.
+For remote teams, a virtual team trivia game only works when people can join instantly from laptop or phone.
 Every extra step — downloading an app, creating an account, waiting for IT approval — filters out participants and kills momentum.
-Meeting Games keeps the host on the main screen while players answer from their own device and see the reveal together.
+Meeting Games keeps the host on the main screen while players answer the online quiz from their own device and see the reveal together.

 This guide covers everything you need to run virtual trivia that actually works for distributed teams: the best setup patterns, common mistakes, and how to build trivia into a recurring ritual people look forward to.